1. Put the Pellets Directly on the Charcoal

 This is the same reason you shouldn’t soak wood chips – just throw them on your fire and close the lid.

-Either tinfoil apparatus is then placed on top of the lit charcoal.
+Either one is then placed on top of the lit charcoal.

 Here’s the tinfoil packet on the charcoal too: